-- June 20 all fair entries must be entered online by 11:59 pm. - 2.
+- May 15- Horse Paperwork Due - June 1- YQCA and QAEC must be completed - ➤ June 22- all fair entries must be entered online by 11:59 pm. - ➤ July 1 Overnight Forms, Health Forms, and YQCA certificates must be returned to Extension Office. - 2.
 Youth may participate in 4-H under a shared membership arrangement with another county or state; however, approval must be granted by both counties and states before enrollment.
 Members may not collect premium money from the same project if participating in multiple county or state 4-H shows.
 Members may apply for 4-H awards or recognition in only one county or state.
 The member must carry out different projects in each county or state. - 3.
 Youth may participate in multiple 4-H clubs in one county but must carry out different projects in each club. - 4.
-Youth may enroll in 4-H in Jo Daviess County regardless of the member lives in Jo Daviess County. - 5.
+Youth may enroll in 4-H in Jo Daviess County regardless of whether the member lives in Jo Daviess County. - 5.
 A member may enroll in a 4-H project after entering college, provided he/she can satisfactorily carry out the project(s) work. - 6.
 Any new members enrolling after the above dates will not be allowed to show in this year's show.